 For simplicity, there are two types of fly line, in this case, floating line and sinking line.
-The floating line will typically use leaders from 7 to 12 foot in length while sinking lines use leader in lengths of 3-5 foot.
+The floating line will typically use leaders from 7 to 12 feet in length while sinking lines use leaders in lengths of 3-5 feet.

 When considering species, it is more realistic to be thinking in terms of “spooky” fish.
 Trout is a fish that is normally wary and easily spooked versus bass or panfish.
 So for trout, a longer leader is preferred whereas a shorter leader can be used for bass and panfish

 The butt section needs to be the right size to allow for a smooth transition from fly line to leader and for the energy transfer.
 The recommended thickness of the butt section should be 2/3 of the tip of the fly line itself.
 As an example, if I have a 5x fly line.
 I’m comfortable tying on a 5x, 6x or 7x leader.
 But after experimentation with my fly rod, what seems to work best for me, is a 5x leader.
 I can easily tie on tippet material to make any adjustment to match my fly as I need.

 The last component is the tippet.
 We talked about tippets before but for this instance, we want to consider the fly itself.
 Normally, if we have a leader of a given size say 4x, we might tie on a tippet to match or a step down in size to 5x.